mifumagalli/mypython/ifu/README_muse_pipeline.md

 Step 2 uses cubex from S. Cantalupo to perform illumination correction and sky subtraction.

-First, prepare a list "radec.txt" of

-rag1 deg1
-rag2 deg2

-of sources in the filed that can be used to refine the wcs position.

-Next, call cubex with

->>refcat='radec.txt'
->>muse.cubex_process(refcat,xml)

-with xml from step 1
+Call cubex from top level directory above OB reduction with

+#run cubex process
+>>muse=mp.ifu.muse.Muse()
+>>muse.cubex_process()

+First, the pipeline uses the eso reduction and the muse pipeline to align each expsoure to the reference, and produces a resampled cube on this frame.
+It's worth checking is the files DATACUBE_FINAL_LINEWCS_EXP* look sesnibly alligned to absolute reference wcs.

-This produces a first pass of illumination correction and sky subtraction for each science exposure.
+Next, produces a first pass of illumination correction and sky subtraction for each science exposure in the OB#/Proc subfolders.

 A bunch of data cubes are produced in the process:
  *_fix.fits is the cube with illumination correction *_skysub.fits is the suky sub cube
  *_white.fits is a projection of the processed cube

-The pipe next proceeds in computing the optimal aligment of the exposures, written in radecoffsets.txt.
-New pixel table *_off.fits are written to disk.
-And a cube/image _off.fits is written for each exposures.
-Now, you can check whether the wcs are properly aligned on the white images.

-OPTIONAL: At this step, the cube is trimmed to the overlapping region in the exposure considered in this batch.
-If one is handling a large mosaic spanning more than one OB and it is reducing invividual OBs, the following steps should be followed instead.

- .
-After the first pass of cubex and wcs offsets are found, kill the pipleine.
- .
-Process all the OBs up to this first step, and combine all the cubes with the eso recipe muse_exp_combine
- .
-With the reference cube in hand "refcube.fits", restart the pipeline with the call

-   >>refcat='radec.txt'
-   >>refcube='refcube.fits'
-   >>muse.cubex_process(refcat,xml,refcube=refcube)

-   The header of refcube (containing wcs for the entire mosaic), are then used by cubex to ensure that all the data are combined on a uniform grid.

-Next, the pipe makes a second pass of cubex to reconstruct the cube with the updated wcs.
-This step is required to avoid resampling the cube more than once.
+Next, the pipe makes a second pass of cubex to on the cubes with the updated wcs and clean source mask form the previous step.
-In fact, this is just a repeat of step 1, but with a single resampling on a final WCS reference.

 After this, illumination corrected, sky subtracted, and WCS referenced cubes are written to disk, one for each exposure.
-   *_off_fix.fits for illumination correction *_off_skysub.fits for sky sub cube
+   *_fix2.fits for illumination correction *_skysub2.fits for sky sub cube
-   *_off_white.fits for FOV image
+   *_white2.fits for FOV image

-OPTIONAL:

-   Once all the OBs have been processed up to this point, one may want to combine all the cubes [see below] to produce a high sn cube "highsn.fits" that can be fed back in cubex for optimal sky subtraction and masking.
+Once all the OBs have been processed up to this point, a final cube is reconstructed in the folder

-   To perfom this optional (but recommended) step, just restart the pipeline with the call

-   >>refcat='radec.txt'
-   >>refcube='refcube.fits'
-   >> highsn='highsn.fits'
-   >>muse.cubex_process(refcat,xml,refcube=refcube,highsn=highsn)

-   A second set of cubes "2" are written to disk.

-* Step 3.
-At this point, all the data for each science exposure are processed in a final cube.
-The last step is simply the coaddition of all the cubes.
-  With the cubes being written on the same wcs reference, this step is trivial as it involves a simple sum of the cubes.

-  In cubex, this can be done with the following command

-  import mypython
-  from mypython.ifu import muse_redux_cubex as cbs
-  cbs.combine_cubes("cubeall.in","maskall.in","regionsall.in")

-  where cubeall.in is a list of the skysub cubes
-        maskall.in is a list of the associated SliceEdgeMask.fits regionsall.in [optional] is a list of DS9 regions with boxes for additional masking of defects, etc..
+cubexcombine/COMBINED_CUBE.fits

+If there are obvious large scale artifact that should be mask, this can simply achieved by creating a ds9 region file inside the OB#?proc folder, with same name as the mask from the pipeline but extension .reg.
+The region file should be in ds9 format, with image coordinate.

+Once the coadded cube is finally ready, the pipeline proceeds to perform a third iteration of cubex with illumination correction and skysubtraction that uses source masking from the high SN cubes.

+In the end, a final coadded cube is reconstructed in

+cubexcombine/COMBINED_CUBE_FINAL.fits
+cubexcombine/COMBINED_CUBE_MED_FINAL.fits

+using both mean and median statistics.

 C. LINE OPTIMISED REDUCTION